What is our rationale for the content choices?

 - Teaching is underpinned by methodical curriculum design and supported by carefully crafted lessons and resources to foster deep conceptual and procedural knowledge.

-- Medium Term planning is taken directly from the Rising Stars schemes for FS, KS1 and KS2.
+- Medium Term planning written to cover all curriculum objectives for FS, KS1 and KS2.

 - Mastery is at the heart of the planning and teaching process, enabling all children to be able to access the curriculum content while moving along at the same pace.